Lancia Fulvia: Rallying

 It was with the Fulvia that Lancia went officially back into racing after its withdrawal from Formula 1 in 1955; this time the effort was focused on rallying.
 In 1965 the company absorbed the HF Squadra Corse, a privateer racing team founded by Lancia enthusiasts which previously received some factory support, which became the works team under the direction of Cesare Fiorio.
 The same year the Fulvia Coupé made its racing debut at the Tour de Corse, placing 8th overall.
-Starting with the lightened and more powerful 1965 Rallye HF, special HF version were put on sale to the general public to homologate improvements for the rally cars.
+Starting with the lightened and more powerful 1965 Rallye HF, special HF versions were put on sale to the general public to homologate improvements for the rally cars.
 In 1967 the larger displacement Rallye 1.3 HF followed.
 As the V4 engine had reached the limit of its development, an all-new 1.6-litre V4 engine was developed and installed on the 1967 Rallye 1.6 HF.
 The car raced as a prototype until August 1969, when it received FIA homologation.

 With the exception of 1970, Fulvias won the Italian Rally Championship every year from 1965 to 1973.
 The Fulvia's rallying career reached its zenith in 1972, when Lancia won the International Championship for Manufacturers two rounds in advance.
 First placements at rallies valid for the Championship were three: included Sandro Munari and Mario Mannucci at the famous Monte Carlo Rally, with a 10' 50" margin over the runner up, Larrousse/Perramond on a much more powerful Porsche 911 S, Lampinen/Andreasson at the Rallye du Maroc, and Ballestrieri/Bernacchini at the Rallye Sanremo.

-In 1973 Lancia did not score any podium finishes valid for that year's first-ever World Rally Championship season; though at the hands of Munari the Fulvia won its second European Rally Championship, after the 1969 victory by Harry Källström.

-During the 1974 season the Lancia Stratos HF replaced in rallying the—by then ageing—Fulvia.
-That year Lancia won its second World Championship, also thanks to points scored by the Fulvia in the first rallies—such as the third place Munari caught in the grueling East African Safari Rally.
+In 1973 Lancia did not score any podium finishes valid for that year's first-ever World Rally Championship season; though at the hands of Munari, the Fulvia won its second European Rally Championship, after the 1969 victory by Harry Källström.
+During the 1974 season the ageing Fulvia was replaced in rallying by the Lancia Stratos HF.
+That year Lancia won its second World Championship, also thanks to points scored by the Fulvia in the first rallies—such as the third place Munari caught in the gruelling East African Safari Rally.

 Endurance racing

 The Fulvia Sport was prepared and raced by several privateers in track events.
 During 1968 Zagato built 27 Sport Competizione competition versions, as well as two specials which later became known as Sport Daytona.
 These were modified with twin, different sized round headlamps under flush Plexiglas covers, a mesh front grille, widened fenders, Plexiglas side and rear windows, quick-fill fuel cap, and a 155 PS engine.

-In 1969 these two cars were entered with Maglioli and Pinto as drivers at the 12 Hours of Sebring, placing 18th overall, and at the 24 Hours of Daytona, where they scored a remarkable class win in the sports prototype category and an 11th place overall.
+In 1969 these two cars were entered with Maglioli and Pinto as drivers at the 12 Hours of Sebring, placing 18th overall, and at the 24 Hours of Daytona, where they scored a class win in the sports prototype category and an 11th place overall.